-Faith leaders are among our most natural allies, reconciling people to one another and something greater than themselves.
-Common Ground USA presents the Peacemaker’s Toolkit to equip faith leaders with the tools they need to foster peace and resilience within their congregations and beyond.
-This free resource brings together the best in evidence from global peacebuilding, multi-faith reconciliation, and academic research, developed with our partners at the Multi-Faith Neighbors Network and PERIL at American University.
+Faith leaders are among our most natural allies for peace, as they reconcile people to one another and something greater than ourselves.
+Common Ground USA, the Multi-Faith Neighbors Network, and PERIL at American University proudly present the Peacemaker’s Toolkit to equip faith leaders with the tools they need to foster peace and resilience within their congregations and beyond.
+This free resource brings together the best in evidence from global peacebuilding, multi-faith reconciliation, and academic research.

 Download the free Peacemaker’s Toolkit to receive three complementary tools: